-In May 2020, we provided an offer letter with Dr. Silberstein, pursuant to which Dr. Silberstein is entitled to an annual base salary of \$450,000 (currently \$458,550 following an increase which became effective on January 1, 2021) and is eligible to receive an annual performance and retention bonus of up to 40% of his annual base salary.
-Additionally, Dr. Silberstein is entitled to certain severance benefits pursuant to his agreement, the terms of which are described under "- Potential Payments and Benefits upon Termination or Change in Control" below.
+In May 2020, we provided an offer letter with Dr. Silberstein, pursuant to which Dr. Silberstein was entitled to an annual base salary of \$450,000 (\$481,500 as of January 1, 2022 following an increase which became effective on January 1, 2022) and was eligible to receive an annual performance and retention bonus of up to 40% of his annual base salary.
+Additionally, Dr. Silberstein was entitled to certain severance benefits pursuant to his agreement, the terms of which are described under "- Potential Payments and Benefits upon Termination or Change in Control" below.
+Dr. Silberstein resigned as Chief Financial Officer of the Company effective as of January 28, 2022.